Home > Download > Emergency Preparedness Guide

 Dear Jacksonville,

-The Jacksonville Transportation Authority (JTA) has been a trusted resource in our community since 1955, first as an expressway authority, and for the past 52 years as the public transportation provider in Northeast Florida.
-The responsibility you have entrusted us with goes beyond the daily bus trips and the roads we build in your neighborhood.
+The Jacksonville Transportation Authority (JTA) has been a trusted resource in our community since 1955, first as an expressway authority, and for the past 53 years as the public transportation provider in Northeast Florida.

 Throughout the year, the JTA has proven to be a valuable community partner by supporting the region with transportation resources above and beyond our regular services.
-Whether it is providing cooling buses during large events, transporting residents to shelter locations in emergency situations or delivering essential items for our neighbors suffering from the devastating effects of hurricanes, the JTA is always at the ready to serve those in need.
-Our coordinated response to severe weather is part of that responsibility.
-The more than 800 JTA employees who call Jacksonville home stand ready to help our friends, families and neighbors during a severe weather event.
+Whether it is providing cooling buses during large events, transporting residents to shelter locations in emergency situations or delivering essential items for our neighbors suffering from the devastating effects of hurricanes; the JTA is always at the ready to serve those in need.

 In the days leading up to, during, and after the storm, the JTA works collaboratively with the City of Jacksonville Emergency Operations Center, JEA, Beaches Energy, the Beaches Communities and Baldwin to ensure your family has the resources you need.